 Moreover, technology is getting better, and people with nefarious purposes are starting to gain access to your financial info from far away thanks to RFID skimming.
 This problem isn't super prevalent in the U.S., but it is enough of a problem to people that many companies are making RFID blocking wallets.
-These are a SUPER good idea for traveling.
+These are a SUPER good option when traveling.

 Here's the best part: